TomRadford/TomRadford/README.md

 </a>
 </div>

-<h3>I'm a dev who loves being a part of creating meaningful solutions and telling important stories.</h3>
+<h3>I'm a dev who loves being a part of creating meaningful solutions.</h3>

 <p>Take a look at some of my work below ✨</p>